ManaalS/LOA/README.md

     HelpText.txt        Contains a brief description of the commands (intended for printing when help requested).

-The following are relevant to the extra-credit portion:

     GUI.java            A class that represents a graphical user interface (GUI) for the Loa game.